Running on Docker

 image does not contain the drivers.
 Instead, you will need to install the drivers on your Docker host.
 Please refer to the driver installation instructions on the USB receiver guide.

 Next, after installing the drivers and connecting the USB receiver to your host, you can start the container.
-Just note that you will need to share the DVB network interface (visible on the Docker host) with the container.
+Just note you need to share the DVB network interface (visible on the Docker host) with the container.
 To do so, check the DVB interface at /dev/dvb/

 (typically named adapter0